 Adult born marmorated stink bugs are almost the same length as they are wide, about 2 cm in both directions.
-They are brown in color, with darker bands of color on their wings, and lighter bands on the antennae.
-The adult stinkbug legs extend out from either side, which makes them look bigger than they are.
-When a stinkbug nymph first hatches, they are extremely tiny.
+They are brown in color, with darker bands of color on their wings, and lighter bands on their antennae.
+The adult stink bug legs extend out from either side, which makes them look bigger than they are.
+When a stink bug nymph first hatches, they are extremely tiny.
 They go through a growing and molting process and shed their skin five times as they outgrow it.
-When they go through their fifth molt, nymphs are almost the same size as an adult but they do not get their wings until they are adults.
+After their fifth molt, the nymphs are almost the same size as an adult, but they do not get their wings until they are adults.

 WHY DO STINK BUGS ENTER HOMES AND BUSINESSES?

 Stink bugs like to avoid the cold weather and will seek out shelter to wait it out until spring.
 They come inside through openings around windows and doors, cracks in the foundation, chimneys or soffits, or through gable vents.
 They don’t need large openings, so chances are your home or business has an entrance they can crawl through.
 In the spring as the temperatures increase, you’ll find them gathered near windows looking for a way out.

 Stink bugs are primarily plant eaters.
 Young stink bugs eat weeds and grass until they become full-grown brown marmorated stink bugs and migrate into orchards or even residential landscaping.
 Stink bugs will eat fruit and vegetables including apples, berries, beans, peaches, pecans, and peppers.
 If stink bugs are indoors, they can be found feeding on indoor plants or fruit that is left accessible.
 They eat the stems and plant leaves.